 The World Loves Flower Drum: Lux Chinese Dining

 Flower Drum is one of the few Melbourne restaurants that can be spoken of as an icon over decades.
+It's one of the best restaurants in Chinatown and Melbourne, even Australia.
 This year Flower Drum, founded by Gilbert Lau, celebrates the fine achievement of 40 years as a world class restaurant (30th at current Market Lane address).
 We've had some icons come and go over the years, and only a few are at that level today.
 But 40 years and at the top!
 Check out our Best Restaurants in Melbourne.

 Consider it takes enormous effort and skill to stay at the top for so long.
 Impeccable service day after day, no matter the circumstances.
 Extraordinary skill in the kitchen when there may be a temptation to cut corners.
 The World Loves Melbourne was blessed to dine at Flower Drum with another icon - CEO of Mofilm and global foodiehub.tv, Jeffrey Merrihue and wife Maria.
 Jeffrey had dined at Flower Drum many years ago and was keen to see if the magic was still there.